k1y05h17k/urlShorter/README.md

 <summary>[DELETE]/api/v1/urls:shortUrl</summary>

-<p>Delete an url, keeping the entry in the database with the deletion date </p>
+Delete an url, keeping the entry in the database with the deletion date

 ```json